-I’ve signed up to research a PhD at CRITE, the Centre for Research in IT in Education, in the School of Education at Trinity College, Dublin.
-My topic is TeachMeet, the research question(s) as yet unpinned.
+This site documents the progress of my PhD research at CRITE, the Centre for Research in IT in Education, in the School of Education at Trinity College, Dublin.
+The topic is TeachMeet, the research question(s) as yet only semi-formed.
 It’s part-time, so there is also a real life running parallel to this adventure.
-The supervisory team is Dr Keith Johnston of the School of Education and Dr Richard Millwood of CRITE.
+The supervisory team is Dr Keith Johnston of the School of Education and Visiting Fellow at CRITE, Dr Richard Millwood.
 Anything that need to be shared online will be on display, or be linked to, from here.
-A lot of items hanging here so far are what I call ‘procrastinactions’ – stuff being done when I really should be doing ‘proper’ writing.
-In full nihil de nobis, sine nobis mode, all items are presented with an invitation for the interested and the informed to send me an email at firstname.lastname@example.org.
+A lot of items hanging here so far are my ‘procrastinactions’ – stuff being done when I really should be doing ‘proper’ writing.
+In full nihil de nobis, sine nobis mode, all items are presented with an invitation for the interested and the informed to send me an email at email@example.com.

 The tweet above was a affirming, supportive, and timely declaration by education consultant John Connell at the September 2017 TeachMeet at the Scottish Learning Festival in Glasgow.
 It made me blush, but I was really appreciative of it.
 Sometimes we need to be told by an 'respected other' that what we are doing is worthwhile.
 I enjoyed meeting up with Scottish friends, presenting what I was learning to date about our growing community, and gleaning a tacit agreement that proceeding with my research was worthwhile.